 - Count the number of rows remaining once the AMP URLs are filtered out.
 (In this example, the count for filtered URLs is 382 vs. the overall Google smartphone user agent count of 28,654.)

 - If the filtered count from the Google smartphone user agent is lower than the Google desktop user agent count, watch the summary trends.
-Once the Google desktop user agent count begins to decline and the Google smartphone user agent begins to increase (significantly), your site has likely been moved to the mobile-first index (although you should repeat steps 1 and 2 to confirm).
+Once the Google desktop user agent count begins to decline and the Google smartphone user agent begins to increase (significantly), your site has likely been moved to mobile-first indexing (although you should repeat steps 1 and 2 to confirm).

 Other Benefits of Server Log Data

-Of course, server log data is useful for all kinds of reasons beyond just knowing when your site has been moved to the mobile-first index.
+Of course, server log data is useful for all kinds of reasons beyond just knowing when your site has been moved to mobile-first indexing.
 It uncovers technical issues search engines are having crawling the site, surfaces issues with canonicalization and parameters, highlights what parts of the site search engines are crawling most (and which they aren’t crawling at all), helps you track URL migrations (including HTTP to HTTPS), and helps you evaluate crawl efficiency (among other things).

 If you’d like to check out Keylime Toolbox Crawl Analytics, email us at email@example.com and we’ll work with you to set up a 14 day free trial.
 We’ll walk you through setting up an automated script to upload your server’s access logs to Amazon’s S3 so Keylime Toolbox can automatically process the crawl data daily and provide reports and details.